Orange County, Virginia: Issues

-In October 2014, 33% of the county-run schools failed to meet state accreditation levels resulting in a warning being issued by the Virginia Department of Education.
-If the schools in question, Lightfoot, Unionville, and Prospect Heights, failed to meet accreditation levels for three consecutive years their accreditation would be denied.
+In October 2014, 33% of the county-run schools failed to meet state accreditation levels, resulting in a warning being issued by the Virginia Department of Education.
+If the schools in question, Lightfoot, Unionville, and Prospect Heights, failed to meet accreditation levels for three consecutive years, their accreditation would be denied.
 County residents paid $51,564,565.00 in taxes for educational operating expenses in 2015, an increase of 11% ($5,684,921.00) in four years.

 The former location of the Locust Grove Middle School was abandoned in 2011 after a new school was built less than two miles away.
-In 2013, plans were underway to return the students to the original location due to what was referred to as cohabitation issues at the new school and a projected "boom" of approximately 20 third graders.
-This perceived increase was actually a return to prior attendance levels due to an anomalous single year decrease.
+In 2013, plans were under way to return the students to the original location, due to what was referred to as "cohabitation issues" at the new school and a projected "boom" of approximately 20 third graders.
+This perceived increase was actually a return to prior attendance levels, due to an anomalous single-year decrease.
 The initial cost to taxpayers to reopen the school was estimated at over $611,000.

-In May 2022, a school board member, Chelsea Quintern, introduced two resolutions: One which would ban critical race theory from being taught in the school system, and one which required parental notification of sexually explicit instructional materials, and separately "requires schools to notify parents of healthcare services and involvement in critical decisions affecting students’ physical, mental and emotional well-being; including, but not limited to self-identification."
+In May 2022, a school board member, Chelsea Quintern, introduced two resolutions: one which would ban critical race theory from being taught in the school system, and one which required parental notification of sexually explicit instructional materials, and would separately require schools to "notify parents of healthcare services and involvement in critical decisions affecting students' physical, mental and emotional well-being; including, but not limited to self-identification."

 Government

 Federal

+The county is part of Virginia's 7th congressional district, and is represented by Congressman Eugene Vindman.

+State

-The county is part of Virginia's 7th congressional district and is represented by Congresswoman Abigail Spanberger.
-It is represented by Bryce Reeves (R) in the 17th district of the Virginia State Senate, and by Nick Freitas (R) in the 30th district of the Virginia House of Delegates.
+The county is represented by Bryce Reeves (R) in the 17th district of the Virginia State Senate, and by Nick Freitas (R) in the 62nd district and Phillip Scott (R) in the 63rd district of the Virginia House of Delegates.

 Since 1952, the county has leaned Republican in national elections.
 Republican congressmen have won every contest and averaged 67% of the vote.
 Republican presidential candidates have averaged 55% of the vote, and the last Democratic presidential nominee to carry Orange County was Harry S. Truman in 1948.
 Republican senatorial candidates typically garnered 56% of the county vote until the electorate swung in favor of Democratic candidates in 2008 and 2012 with an average of 57% of the vote, then back to Republican candidates in 2014 with 60% of the vote.